Dalmatia (Roman province): Administrative changes

 In 337, when Constantine the Great died, the Roman Empire was partitioned among his sons.
 The empire was divided into three praetorian prefectures: the Galliae; Italia, Africa et Illyricum; and Oriens.
 The size of the provinces had been decreased and their number doubled by Diocletian.
 The provinces were also grouped in dioceses.
 Dalmatia became one of the seven provinces of the diocese of Pannonia.
 Initially, it was under the praetorian prefecture of Italy, Africa and Illyricum.
 It seems that the three dioceses of Macedonia, Dacia and Pannonia were first grouped together in a separate praetorian prefecture in 347 by Constans by removing them from the praetorian prefecture of Italy, Africa and Illyricum (which then became the praetorian prefecture of Italy and Africa) or that this praetorian prefecture was formed in 343 when Constans appointed a prefect for Italy.

 Romanization

 German historian Theodor Mommsen wrote (in his The Provinces of the Roman Empire) that coastal Dalmatia and its islands were fully romanized and Latin-speaking by the 4th century.

 The Croatian historian Aleksandar Stipčević writes that analysis of archaeological material from that period has shown that the process of romanization was rather selective.
 While urban centers, both coastal and inland, were almost completely romanized, the situation in the countryside was completely different.
-Despite the Illyrians being subject to a strong process of acculturation, they continued to speak their native language (Illyrian language), worship their own gods and traditions, and follow their own social-political tribal organization which was adapted to Roman administration and political structure only in some necessities.
+Despite the Illyrians being subject to a strong process of acculturation, they continued to speak their native language (Illyrian language), follow their own gods and traditions, and maintain their own social-political organization, which was adapted to Roman administration and political structure only in some necessities.